MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-delete-method.md

  You must design your application so that you use the most up-to-date version of the record for modifications to the database.
 You use the [GET Method \(RecordRef\)](recordref-get-method.md) to refresh the record with the latest version.

 ## Example
  The following example deletes a record from the Customer table.
 The code starts by opening the **Customer** table \(18\) as a RecordRef variable that is named MyRecordRef.
-The [FIELD Method \(RecordRef\)](recordref-field-method.md) creates a FieldRef that is named MyFieldRef for field 1, which is the primary key of the **Customer** table.
-The [VALUE Method \(FieldRef, TestPage Field\)](../fieldref/fieldref-value-method.md) assigns the value 10000 to the field that the MyFieldRef variable refers to.
-The [FIND Method \(RecordRef\)](recordref-find-method.md) searches the table for a record with field 1 = 10000.
+The [Field Method \(RecordRef\)](recordref-field-method.md) creates a FieldRef that is named MyFieldRef for field 1, which is the primary key of the **Customer** table.
+The [Value Method \(FieldRef, TestPage Field\)](../fieldref/fieldref-value-method.md) assigns the value 10000 to the field that the MyFieldRef variable refers to.
+The [Find Method \(RecordRef\)](recordref-find-method.md) searches the table for a record with field 1 = 10000.
 If the record is found, then it is deleted, the table is modified, and a message is displayed.

 ```
 var